How to plan a successful kitchen layout using zones

 The space is not only for cooking.
 On any given day it’s for entertaining, technology (devices & internet), homework/study, household management, coffee centre, crafts, celebrations, socialising, unwinding after a long day, and more.
 It’s an all-purpose room or multi-functional hub which is really the “heart of the home”.
 You need it to function perfectly with a well designed layout.

 I prefer not to use the famous Work Triangle, where the walking space between fridge, sink, and cooktop creates a triangle.
 But instead use Work Zones.

 Zones are areas where you complete a certain task.
 Like, washing up, preparing food, and cooking.
 There are also lots of other tasks done in the kitchen, that’s why the Work Triangle theory doesn’t work anymore.

 The idea of zone planning is to minimise the amount of walking around or straining yourself to get things out.
 So you arrange all items needed for one task nearby and within reach.
 It will create a better work flow and save you time and energy.

 Some zones will be multi-functional or lap over to the next one.
 For example, you would need your kitchen sink in pretty much all zones.

 Your physical space obviously dictates how much room you have.
 You may have to be clever and come up with some good ideas about how to incorporate everything.

 Keep in mind the clearances around things.
 Make sure there's good traffic flow around the spaces.
 Also you might need to accommodate for more than one person working.

 For some people, “Where am I going to put the kettle?” is the most important question.
-For others they do some serious baking and need extra bench space.
+For others, they do some serious baking and need extra bench space.
 You should work out what’s best for your household so your custom kitchen will be truly custom.
 So work out your zones, you will need one for every activity you do in the kitchen.
-Here’s an overview of all the zones:
+Here’s an overview of the main zones, to start with:

 rubbish bin - including food scraps and recycling